NFNChris/json-transmute/README.md

 ### Filter Functions

 Filter function static parameters (even numerics) must be enclosed in single quotes `'` to avoid the parser attempting to resolve them as key values and ultimately returning `undefined`.
+Filter functions are case sensitive and must be written in all lower case.

 ```javascript
 var map = {